 You can expect a lot of your children.

 Now, before you think of me as some Tiger Mom (I’m the furthest thing from, ask my husband!), let me explain.
 I’m not saying that Viennese babies don’t cry, have meltdowns or run around in public like maniacs.
-Nor am I saying that all Viennese kids eat spicy olives, stinky cheese, and beef carpaccio.
-I’m not saying these babies sleep through the night (they don’t anymore than American babies do — and no one I knew there sleep-trained but us) or that children sit quietly through dinner while the adults talk, chiming in only to ask, “May I please be excused?”
+Nor am I saying that all Viennese kids eat spicy olives, stinky cheese, and beef Carpaccio.
+I’m not saying these babies sleep through the night (they don’t anymore than American babies do — and no one I knew in Vienna sleep-trained, except us) or that children sit quietly through dinner while the adults talk, chiming in only to ask, “May I please be excused?”

 Instead, what I’m saying is this: In general, the parenting I saw centered around the belief that we can have high expectations of our children from a young age.
 This didn’t mean keeping little ones up until all hours or depriving them of middle-of-the-night feedings or stroller snacks (all children ate snacks in strollers).
 It didn’t mean a lot of disciplining, either.
 It simply meant enforcing certain basic rules of civility — over and over again.
 In other words: not letting the kids run the roost.
 It’s a mindset as much as it is a code of rules.